 After ovarektomii risk of developing colorectal cancer increases by 30%.
-Such a conclusion was made by scientists after a 18-year-old observation of women who had undergone removal of the ovaries at the age of 15-49 years.
+Such a conclusion was made by scientists after a 18-year-old observation of women who had undergone ovary removal at the age of 15-49 years.

 In addition, according to the results of multivariate analysis, women with bilateral ovariectomy had a risk of developing tumors in the two times higher than those with only one ovary removed.
 In the age group 40-49 years, the probability was much higher.

 The study authors wanted to understand how hormonal factors associated with the development of colorectal cancer.
-"Obviously, it ovarektomiya alter levels of sex hormones.
-But how does this affect the occurrence of colorectal cancer, while it is not clear ", - scientists note.
+"Obviously, ovarektomiya alter levels of sex hormones But how does this affect the occurrence of colorectal cancer, while it is not clear.", - scientists note.

 Explaining the increased risk of developing colorectal cancer after oophorectomy in women, the authors suggested that for the younger is typical estrogen replacement after surgery.